triplelift/triplelift-android-sdk/README.md

 Try out our [demo](https://s3.amazonaws.com/mobile.triplelift.com/triplelift-android-sdk.zip)

-Use jitpack to add the TripleLift SDK as a dependency.

 ## Adding the TripleLift SDK to your project

+Clone this project or use jitpack to add the TripleLift SDK as a dependency.

 ````
 repositories {